Namaeus/Codesign_ReadMe/cd_props.md

 **2.** Paste your Authorisation Token into the file named `authorization.lua`.
 This is located inside the main `cd_props` folder.

 **3.** Before starting the resource, please read all of the configurable files inside the `configs` folder.
-This is located inside the main `cd_identity` folder .
+This is located inside the main `cd_props` folder .
 Now you can configure the resource to suit your servers needs.

  **4.** **WARNING** do not edit the obfuscated files in any way, as this will result in you being blacklisted.